-Afghan official: Roadside bomb kills 15; mostly women, girls
+Blasts kill 16 in northern Afghanistan; mostly women, girls

-KABUL, Afghanistan (AP) — Afghan officials say a roadside bomb has struck a civilian vehicle going to a wedding, killing at least 15 people, almost all of them women and young girls.
+KABUL, Afghanistan (AP) — Afghan officials said Thursday that two separate explosions in the country’s north killed at least 16 people, almost all of them women and young girls.

-Nasrat Rahimi, an interior ministry spokesman, said two other civilians were wounded in the blast in the northeastern Kunduz province.
+A roadside bomb struck a civilian vehicle going to a wedding Wednesday evening, killing at least 15 people; six women, six girls and two infants, as well as the male driver, according to Nasrat Rahimi, an interior ministry spokesman.
+He said two other civilians were wounded in the blast in the northeastern Kunduz province.

-He says six women, six girls and two infants died in the explosion, as well as the male driver.
+Hours later, a gunfight and explosion at a security checkpoint killed at least one policeman, said Mohammad Nooragha Faizi, a police spokesman in the northern Sari Pul province.

+He said militants in a vehicle carrying explosives were stopped at the checkpoint Thursday morning, then opened fire to cover their escape.
+Faizi said they apparently detonated the explosives remotely after getting away, although an investigation was ongoing.

-The interior ministry blames the Taliban for Wednesday evening’s bombing.
+The interior ministry blames the Taliban for the two attacks.
 The insurgent group has not commented.

 The Taliban today control or hold sway over half of Afghanistan, staging near-daily attacks that target Afghan forces and government officials but also kill scores of civilians.